Wovyn/esp32-ld2410-radar-sensor-mqtt-ota/README.md

 Based on code from:
          https://github.com/ncmreynolds/ld2410

+LD2410 Sensors can be purchased on Ali Express here:  https://a.aliexpress.com/_msGWAuG

 ## ESP32 LD2410 Radar Sensor

 Designed to monitor the LD2410 for motion indications and publish via MQTT to a broker